'Star Wars Episode VII' filming again after Harrison Ford injury

 updated 7:08 AM EDT, Sat August 30, 2014

-The cast of "Star Wars: Episode VII" unites well-known "Star Wars" names with some up-and-coming actors.
+The cast of "Star Wars: Episode VII" -- or should we say "Star Wars: The Force Awakens," now that the official title has been released -- unites well-known names with some up-and-coming actors.
 At least one cast member, Daisy Ridley, is so new she has just a few acting credits to her name.
 You can see her in the back right of this cast photo, wearing a necklace and talking to "Star Wars" veteran Carrie Fisher.
-Here's who she'll star with:
+Here's who she'll star with.

 Meet the cast of 'Star Wars: Episode VII'